thediveo/TwTube/README.md

 - (_optional_) **iPlayer-inspired player skin** plugin.
 - (_optional_) **Hotkeys player plugin**.

-You can install multiple _player skin plugins_ simultaneously, but then you need to ensure to disable all skin plugins except at most _one_ of them.
+You can install multiple additional _player skin plugins_ simultaneously.
-If no skin plugin is installed or enabled, then the default Video.js skin gets used that comes with the TwTube plugin.

-For the Video.js player plugins (not: _skin_ plugins), there is no such
-limitation: you can install any number you want and have them all active at the same time.
+There's a new Control Panel tab "Media Player Skins" which shows the currently installed Video.js skin plugins from which you can choose.
+Of course, there's always the Default Skin.

 # Live Demo